 I am deeply grateful to bring this book and training program to life and to you.
-We would like to thank our entire team at Coach Training EDU for their dedication to the dream, and to countless hours of hard work to help make it a reality.
+I want to thank the entire team at Coach Training EDU for your dedication to the dream, and to countless hours of hard work to help make it a reality.

-Special thanks to the Coach Training EDU Leadership team: Ashley Scott, Andrew Dormus, Britt Fulmer, Alejandra Ascenzo, and Juan Pablo Urzua.
-I also want to thank the team of researchers, writers, and editors whose dedication and help to make this draft have been instrumental in giving this edition polish and shine, especially Britt Fulmer and and Teresa Gallis.
-I also want to thank Raimonds Roberts for being the formatting architect of this current edition.
+And to the project leads-Ashley Onusic, Andrew Dormus, Ale Ascenzo, Britt Fulmer, and Steve Baker-thank you.
+It's an honor to work with each of you.
+I also want to thank the team of editors whose dedication and help to make this draft have been instrumental in giving this edition polish and shine: Britt Fulmer, Rebekah Rafferty, and Teresa Gallis.
+And I want to thank Raimonds Roberts for being the formatting architect of this current edition.